 The proposed project will meet the above objectives and policies by providing housing at an appropriate density and location to meet the plan area's needs.
-The proposed project would revitalize the site and would be compatible with the existing neighborhood land use and character by creating fifteen separate 4 to 6 unit buildings all to be 3-stories with a maximum height of 41 feet with roof top decks.
+The proposed project would revitalize the site and would be compatible with the existing neighborhood land use and character by creating a 54-unit apartment building over a portion of the site fronting on Sepulveda Boulevard with the remainder "L" shaped portion of the site to be developed at a lower density with 21-unit detached residential condominiums to be fifteen separate 4 to 6 unit buildings all to be 3-stories with a maximum height of 41 feet 36 feet for the residential condominium portion of the site and 45 feet for the apartment building. with roof top decks.
 The project would provide a natural transition between the higher intense uses fronting Sepulveda Boulevard to the east from the single family neighborhood to the west and south.

-The proposed site plan reduces massing and provides building separation from single-family residences with open spaces and landscaped setbacks.
+The proposed site plan reduces massing and provides building separation from single-family residences with open spaces and landscaped setbacks while increasing the density to the east of the site facing Sepulveda Boulevard where the surrounding density is higher.
 The project will improve Sepulveda Boulevard and Plummer Street with a new full-width concrete sidewalk with tree wells including any necessary removal and reconstruction of existing improvements including sidewalk adjacent to the subject site.

-The proposed project will provide additional housing opportunities for residents, while contributing to the revitalization of the area.
-Therefore, the proposed project is consistent with the General Plan and the proposed Low Medium II Residential land use designation that helps to implement the goals and objectives of the Mission Hills - Panorama City - North Hills Community Plan.
+The proposed project will provide additional housing opportunities for residents who desire for sale or rental units, while contributing to the revitalization of the area.
+Therefore, the proposed project is consistent with the General Plan and the proposed Low Medium II Residential land use designation over the condominium portion of the site and the existing Medium Residential land use designation that helps to implement the goals and objectives of the Mission Hills - Panorama City - North Hills Community Plan.